Bagber

-Bagber is a hamlet in the county of Dorset in southern England, situated about 2 mi west and northwest of Sturminster Newton in the North Dorset administrative district.
+Bagber is a hamlet in the county of Dorset in southern England, situated about 2 mi west and northwest of Sturminster Newton in the Dorset unitary authority.
 It consists of Bagber, Lower Bagber and Bagber Common, which all lie within Sturminster Newton civil parish.
-Chapel Row consists of around 10 houses in total, 6 of them being within 300 metres of the main A357.
-These six date back to the 19th century with the chapel now being now no. 6.
+Chapel Row consists of around ten houses in total, six of which are within 300 m of the main A357.
+These six date back to the 19th century; the chapel is no. 6.

 The poet William Barnes was born in Bagber in 1801.